Exercises – Short Day#

 Question a#

-Show that \(M\) is a linear map between real vector spaces and provide a basis for \(\mathrm{ker}(M).\)
+Show that \(M\) is a linear map between real vector spaces, and provide an ordered basis for \(\mathrm{ker}(M).\)

 Question b#